Tofacitinib

 Less common or rare side effects

-• Blood clots in the veins of the legs or lungs and arteries are possible in some people taking tofacitinib.
+• Blood clots in the veins of the legs, lungs and arteries are possible in some people taking tofacitinib.
 This can happen more often in patients with an inflammatory condition.
-Further risk factors including heart disease will be assessed by your doctor.
+Other risk factors including heart disease will be assessed by your doctor.

 • Serious infections such as tuberculosis (TB) are seen rarely, and screening for TB is needed before treatment begins.

-• Increases in lipid (cholesterol) levels have been noted in some patients when taking tofacitinib and will be checked using blood tests.
+• Increases in cholesterol levels occur in some patients when taking tofacitinib.
+This can be monitored using blood tests.

-• Changes in liver function have been seen.
-It is recommended to have regular liver function tests.
+• Changes in liver function can occur, it is recommended to have regular blood tests to monitor this.

 • Tofacitinib increases the risk of getting shingles.
-If you get a painful skin rash with blisters inform your doctor immediately.
-Vaccination for shingles should be discussed with your rheumatologist before starting treatment.
+If you get a painful skin rash with blisters, inform your doctor immediately.
+Vaccination for shingles should be discussed with your rheumatologist before starting treatment, and is available for free in Australia for people on tofacitinib.

-• Tofacitinib may increase the chance of bowel perforation, though this is rare.
+• Tofacitinib may increase the chance of bowel perforation, although this is rare.

-• People with rheumatoid arthritis are at increased risk of lymphoma and some other cancers.
-Medicines that change your immune system like tofacitinib may increase this risk.
+• People with rheumatoid arthritis and other inflammatory conditions are at increased risk of lymphoma and some other cancers.
+Medicines that change your immune system like tofacitinib may further increase this risk.

-• Skin cancers have been reported in people taking tofacitinib and yearly skin checks are recommended.
+• Skin cancers have been reported in people taking tofacitinib.
+Yearly skin checks are recommended.

 What precautions are necessary